 Because Chrome is the optimal browser for using Hypothesis, we recommend adding our Chrome extension.
 Follow the steps below to create an account, get the Chrome extension, and make your first annotation.

 1. Sign up for a Hypothesis account:

 Go to hypothes.is/signup.
 Choose a username, enter your email address, and create a password.
 Click Sign Up and you'll receive a confirmation email shortly--check your spam inbox if you don't see the email.

 2. Get the Chrome extension:

-You can also make page-level annotations by clicking the same note button in the sidebar.
+You can also make page-level annotations by clicking the New Page Note button in the sidebar.

-See this blog for a full explanation of the different types of annotation that can be made in hypothes.is, including replies.
-For tips on best annotation practices (how much text to select, when and how to add images and links, etc.), check out this page.
+See this blog post for a full explanation of the different types of annotations, including replies.
+For tips on best practices (how much text to select, when and how to add images and links, etc.), check out this page.